Services for Faculty and Instructional Staff

-Consultations are typically most effective face-to-face, though we can also do them over the phone or by e-mail if necessary.
+We can consult over the phone, by Zoom, by e-mail, or face to face, depending on your preferences.
 Over time, the CTL will develop a network of peer consultants in various discipline areas so that faculty can share their discipline-based teaching knowledge with each other.

 Each semester, the CTL chooses a book for our Guilt-Free Book Club.
 The Book Club is Guilt-Free in that participants encouraged to attend, even if they haven’t done the reading or have missed prior meetings.

 The book club meets every other week, typically on Tuesdays and Wednesdays from 12-1 and lunch is provided.

 FLCs are small groups of faculty who come together regularly over the course of a year to discuss various aspects of their teaching, support each other, and/or work together to solve a shared pedagogical problem or question.
 FLCs can range from informal to quite structured, depending on the needs and goals of the group.
 The CTL is currently supporting 3 FLC’s and is always willing to form more, based on faculty interest.